 Is the building air-conditioned?

 The resident rooms are not air-conditioned.
 Housing recommends students purchase fans if necessary.
 Residents cannot install air conditioners.
-If a student needs air-conditioning due to medical reasons, they should submit documentation to the housing office.
-There will be a fee associated with air-conditioning installed by the campus.
+If a student needs air-conditioning due to medical reasons, they should contact the Disability Resource Center at (425) 564-2498 or email@example.com to request an accommodation.
+There may be a fee associated with air-conditioning installed by the campus.

 Are pets allowed?

-The only pets that is allowed in Housing are tropical fish, which can only be in a single tank that is 10 gallons or less.
+The only pets allowed in Housing are tropical fish, which can only be kept in a single tank that is 10 gallons or less.

-Service and emotional support animals need to be approved through Disability Resource Center (425) 564-2498 or firstname.lastname@example.org prior to move-in.
+Service and emotional support animals must to be approved through Disability Resource Center (425) 564-2498 or firstname.lastname@example.org prior to move-in.